markshust/docker-magento/README.md

 First setup Magento Marketplace authentication (details in the [DevDocs](http://devdocs.magento.com/guides/v2.0/install-gde/prereq/connect-auth.html)).

-After doing so, copy `src/auth.json.sample` to `~/.composer/auth.json`.
-Then update the username and password values with your Magento public and private keys, respectively.
-The entire `~/.composer` directory is remotely mounted to the container, so Composer will automatically see your keys to authenticate.
+Copy `src/auth.json.sample` to `src/auth.json`.
+Then, update the username and password values with your Magento public and private keys, respectively.
+Finally, copy the file to the container by running `bin/copytocontainer auth.json`.

-The other option is copy `src/auth.json.sample` to `src/auth.json`.
-Then, uncomment the following line in `docker-compose.dev.yml` so it reads:

-`- ./src/auth.json:/var/www/html/auth.json:delegated`
+### Redis

+Redis is now the default cache and session storage engine, and is automatically configured & enabled when running `bin/setup` on new installs.

+Use the following lines to enable Redis on existing installs:

+**Enable for Cache:**

+`bin/magento setup:config:set --cache-backend=redis --cache-backend-redis-server=redis --cache-backend-redis-db=0`

+**Enable for Session:**

+`bin/magento setup:config:set --session-save=redis --session-save-redis-host=redis --session-save-redis-log-level=4 --session-save-redis-db=1`

+You may also monitor Redis by running: `bin/redis redis-cli monitor`

+For more information about Redis usage with Magento, <a href="https://devdocs.magento.com/guides/v2.3/config-guide/redis/redis-session.html" target="_blank">see the DevDocs</a>.

 ### Xdebug & VS Code